matched to suit

-We retain expert-trained, intuitive instructors of piano, guitar, and voice, who stand ready to help you – or your child achieve the musical progress needed to make music a life-long companion.
+All of our teachers are expert-trained, intuitive instructors of piano and guitar, who stand ready to help you or your child achieve the musical progress needed to make music a life-long companion.

 The study of a musical instrument has been linked to: